Skip to content

 JavaScript primitives data types like string, number, and boolean are immutable by default, they cannot be altered.
 But JavaScript objects and arrays are not immutable by default, because they are only references.

 Arrays in JavaScript are just objects, which means they can be mutated.
-In fact, many of the built-in array methods will mutate the array itself.
+Many of the built-in array methods will mutate the array itself.

 JavaScript immutable arrays

-Simple example code goes through some operations that will help us to keep also objects and arrays immutable.
+Simple example code goes through some operations that will help us keep objects and arrays immutable.

 You can create an immutable copy of an array using Array.slice() with no arguments, or with the Array.from() method.
 It’s considered a best practice to do so before manipulating an array.